RedisInsight/RedisDesktopManager/docs/quick-start.md

 ssh SSH_HOST -L 7000:localhost:6379
 ```

+### How to connect to Redis ElastiCache through EC2
+Follow instructions from this blog post https://userify.com/blog/howto-connect-redis-ec2-ssh-tunnel-elasticache/

 ## Connect to UNIX socket

 Redis Desktop Manager [doesn't support UNIX sockets](https://github.com/uglide/RedisDesktopManager/issues/1751) directly, but you can use redirecting of local socket to the unix domain socket, for instance with [socat](http://sourceforge.net/projects/socat):